There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

-The earliest recorded history of the cocoa cultivation dates to around 1900 BC off the Pacific coast of modern day Chiapas, Mexico.
+The earliest recorded history of cocoa cultivation dates to around 1900 BC off the Pacific coast of modern-day Chiapas, Mexico.

 Buried within the "Mokaya" archaeological site, researchers discovered ceramic pots and vessels containing cocoa residue.

 It's clear from the archaeological evidence that these ancient people did not use cocoa the way we do nowadays.
-What archaeologists found, based on chemical sampling, shows us that this early cultivation fermented the cocoa beans to make alcoholic beverages.
+Based on chemical sampling, archaeologists found that this early cultivation fermented cocoa beans to make alcoholic beverages.

-In the Mokaya civilization, cocoa was also mixed with ground corn to make a drink called “atole.”
-This atole drink was found in elaborate pottery, and is thought to have been used in social settings in a host to guest type of situation.
+In the Mokaya civilization, cocoa was mixed with ground corn to make a drink called "atole."
+This drink was found in elaborate pottery and is thought to have been used in social settings in a host-to-guest type of situation.

 Of course, it wasn't only the Mokaya people that discovered the many uses of the cocoa tree.
 By the time the Europeans arrived in the new world, societies ranging from the Mayans to the Aztecs were using cocoa in a handful of ways.

-Like tea in Asia, the cocoa bean quickly became an important part of South American daily life.
-The upper and lower class were exposed to cocoa and it quickly became the preferred currency for many peoples of the region.
+Like tea in Asia, the cocoa bean quickly became essential to South American daily life.
+The upper and lower class were exposed to cocoa, which quickly became the preferred currency for many regions.

 For example, the Aztec empire received an annual tribute of 7.8 million cocoa beans from local tributes under their control.

 As cocoa grew in popularity as the de facto currency of central and south America, counterfeiters started creating counterfeit cocoa beans.
-It wasn't long before court officials became more aware of the unique cocoa bean features as a means of dealing with these counterfeit beans circulating through the market.
+It wasn't long before court officials became more aware of the unique cocoa bean features to deal with these fake beans circulating through the market.

-Although cocoa was initially cultivated for fermentation and alcoholic purposes, the integration into native societies made it popular to use cocoa in other ways.
-The Maya used cocoa for ceremonial purposes in the form of a warm, frothy, bitter drink.
+Although cocoa was initially cultivated for fermentation and alcoholic purposes, its integration into native societies made it popular to use cocoa in other ways.
+The Maya used cocoa as a warm, bubbly, bitter drink for ceremonial purposes.

-The term theobroma is Latin for “food of the gods,” and was coined after Europeans discovered the cocoa bean.
+Theobroma is Latin for "food of the gods" and was coined after Europeans discovered the cocoa bean.

-Before overrunning Montezuma and conquering the Aztec, Cortes learned much about the bean and shipped it back to Spain for the royalty to experience.
+Before overrunning Montezuma and conquering the Aztecs, Cortes learned much about the bean and shipped it back to Spain for the royalty to experience.

-Once in Spain, the drink spread quickly, but primarily through the upper classes.
-The king of Spain enjoyed the frothy drink and spread it through the nobles.
+Once in Spain, the drink spread quickly, primarily through the upper classes.
+The king of Spain enjoyed the bubbly drink and spread it among the nobles.

 As it trickled down to the common folk and royalty of other nations, demand spread in Spain.

-Through the bustling globalized trade of the period, chocolate made a rapid jump from an exclusively central and south American product to a world-wide favorite in a relatively short period of time.
+Through the bustling globalized trade of the period, chocolate rapidly jumped from an exclusively central and south American product to a worldwide favorite in a relatively short period.

-Of course, the cocoa product had obvious physical effects, like increased mood, concentration and alertness, that it sold itself.
+Of course, the cocoa product had apparent physical effects, like increased mood, concentration, and alertness, that it sold itself.

 And the more it sold, the more demand grew.

-Although chocolate and cacao grew in popularity in Europe, it was the new world that was to bear the brunt of this expansion.
+Although chocolate and cacao grew in popularity in Europe, the new world was to bear the brunt of this expansion.

-Europeans did not have the proper climate for growing cocoa beans and so the only way to produce it was to expand far from home to new and existing overseas colonies.
+Europeans did not have the proper climate for growing cocoa beans, so the only way to produce them was to expand far from home to new and existing overseas colonies.

-The Spanish started cultivation on their colonies in south America.
+The Spanish started cultivation in their colonies in South America.
 Portuguese, French, and English settlers soon followed.

-The process to create cocoa products—cocoa powder, cocoa beans, cocoa nibs, cocoa butter and chocolate—is time and labor intensive.
-This prompted European countries to bring boatloads of slaves to assist in the effort.
+They created cocoa products—cocoa powder, cocoa beans, cocoa nibs, cocoa butter, and chocolate.
+European countries brought boatloads of enslaved people to assist the effort.

-Between the early 17th and late 19th centuries, the slave trade flourished in the new world in order to provide labor for many crops, among them cacao.
-As the industrial revolution took hold, and the morality of slavery was questioned, Europeans were forced to find new methods of producing cocoa in ample supply.
+Between the early 17th and late 19th centuries, the slave trade flourished in the new world to provide labor for many crops, among them cacao.
+As the industrial revolution took hold and the morality of slavery was questioned, Europeans were forced to find new methods of producing cocoa in ample supply.

 In 1815, a Dutch chemist named Coenraad van Houten introduced a method for reducing the bitter flavor of chocolate by using alkaline salts through a specific process.
-This is now called "dutched" or "dutch" process and is in use to this day.
+This is now called the "dutched" or "dutch" process and is in use today.

-13 years later, Houten patented the method of pressing the fat (cocoa butter) from roasted cocoa beans.
-This improved the overall quality of cocoa and consistency while reducing the cost of cocoa by introducing cocoa powder that became the base for all chocolate products.
+Thirteen years later, Houten patented the method of pressing the fat (cocoa butter) from roasted cocoa beans.
+This improved the overall quality of cocoa and consistency while reducing the cost of cocoa by introducing cocoa powder, which became the base for all chocolate products.

-While technological innovations made up the bulk of European advances in cocoa processing and growing, another greater contribution to the global chocolate supply was bringing the cocoa plant to tropical colonized regions in other parts of the world, most specifically West Africa.
+While technological innovations made up the bulk of European advances in cocoa processing and growing, another more significant contribution to the global chocolate supply was bringing the cocoa plant to tropical colonized regions in other parts of the world, most specifically West Africa.

-The English and French colonies of Ghana and Cote d’Ivoire have in recent times become the largest producers of cocoa during the 19th century.
+The English and French colonies of Ghana and Cote d'Ivoire have recently become the largest producers of cocoa during the 19th century.

 And while some shun chocolate from Africa compared to the native South American cocoa, this African cocoa became responsible for mass-produced chocolate, again lowering the cost and spreading its availability.

-In the early stages of cocoa cultivation by humans, processing methods of cocoa was limited.
-Beverages were the common mode of consumption due to the well-known method of grinding cocoa seeds into a paste before mixing with water (or cornmeal).
+In the early stages of cocoa cultivation by humans, processing methods of cocoa were limited.
+Beverages were the standard consumption mode due to the well-known process of grinding cocoa seeds into a paste before mixing them with water (or cornmeal).